mahdi12167/libmini/libmini/qtviewer/README.txt

 Additionally we need GDAL to be installed.
 In your project directory, get GDAL via Tortoise SVN: http://svn.osgeo.org/gdal/tags/1.8.1/gdal
+The settings of the Windows GDAL build are defined in nmake.opt.
-To build GDAL we have to define some options (in the nmake.opt file):
+ To build GDAL we need to override the following settings:
   MSVC_VER -> use 1600 to identify MSVC 10.0, 1500 for MSVC 9.0, etc.
   GDAL_HOME -> needs to point to the GDAL installation directory Usually this means that we point it to our project directory Open a MSVC command prompt via
  Programs -> MSVC -> Tools -> MSVC Command Prompt
-Navigate into the GDAL source directory and type set DEST="project directory" nmake /f makefile.vc MSVC_VER=1600 GDAL_HOME=%DEST% nmake /f makefile.vc MSVC_VER=1600 GDAL_HOME=%DEST% devinstall
+ Navigate into the GDAL source directory and type set PROJ="your project directory" nmake /f makefile.vc MSVC_VER=1600 GDAL_HOME=%PROJ% nmake /f makefile.vc MSVC_VER=1600 GDAL_HOME=%PROJ% devinstall
- nmake /f makefile.vc MSVC_VER=1600 GDAL_HOME=%DEST% staticlib
+  nmake /f makefile.vc MSVC_VER=1600 GDAL_HOME=%PROJ% staticlib
- copy gdal.lib %DEST%\lib
+  copy gdal.lib %PROJ%\lib
- copy port\*.h %DEST%\include
+  copy port\*.h %PROJ%\include
- copy gcore\*.h %DEST%\include
+  copy gcore\*.h %PROJ%\include
- copy ogr\*.h %DEST%\include
+  copy ogr\*.h %PROJ%\include

 !!
 QTViewer Checkout and Compilation (Unix/Mac)